deniskimani/music-library/README.md

 }
 ```

+8. Open you project folder in your `code editor` and create a new file called
-Create a new file called prettierrc.json to have the following
+   prettierrc.json to have the following

 ```json
 {